AElfProject/AElf/docs/resources/smart-contract-apis/Consensus.md

-Get the miner who will produce the first block in the next term.
+Get the miner who will produce the first block in the next term.The first miner whose expected mining time is greater than current bock time.
+If this miner can not be found, the first miner who is extra block producer will be selected.
 ```Protobuf
 rpc GetNextMinerPubkey (google.protobuf.Empty) returns (google.protobuf.StringValue) {}